lucianpls/QB3/README.md

-# QB3: Fast and Efficient Image/Raster Compression
+# QB3: Image/Raster Compression, Fast and Efficient

+- Better compression than PNG in most cases
 - Lossless compression and decompression rate of 500MB/sec for byte data, 4GB/sec for 64 bit data
-- Better compression than PNG in most cases
 - All integer types, signed and unsigned, 8 to 64bit per value
 - Lossless, or lossy by division with a small integer (quanta)
 - No significant memory footprint during encoding or decoding
 - No external dependencies, very low complexity

 # Performance
-Compared with PNG on a public image dataset, QB3 is 38 times faster while being 7% smaller.
+Compared with PNG on a public image dataset, QB3 is 7% smaller while being 38 times faster.

 ![Compression vs PNG](performance/CID22_QB3vsPNG.svg)
 [Detailed comparison](performance/performance.md)